-“When will Fantasmic return?” is a question Walt Disney World vacation planners and fans have been asking for over a year.
-There’s been a ton of speculation and rumors about the nighttime spectacular coming back to Disney’s Hollywood Studios to help with crowds.
-(Updated June 14, 2022.)
+“When will Fantasmic return?” is a question Walt Disney World vacation planners and fans have been asking for nearly two years.
+There’s been a ton of speculation and rumors about the nighttime spectacular coming back to Hollywood Studios to help with crowds.
+(Updated September 25, 2022.)

 In fact, there was a point early last year when a heavily-modified Fantasmic was rumored to be the first nighttime spectacular to reopen at Walt Disney World.
 That was literally a year ago–still in the “era” of physical distancing and more stringent safety protocol–and fizzled out for a few reasons.